 First, two classical problems with a large body of known optimal solutions were benchmarked to establish the ability to create near optimal solutions.
 Those benchmark problems are necessarily very simple.

 The other two applications show the ability of the library to handle extremely complex problems.

 The traveling salesman problem is actually not a good problem for this technology because the problem is under-constrained and, hence, more dependent on raw search than realistic problems.
-The NP-Hard Solver is designed to solve very complex problems with intricate data modeling.
+The Optimization Library is designed to solve very complex problems with intricate data modeling.
 For instance – if we added a few things to the traveling salesman problem, such as a truck inventory, drivers, delivery schedule requirements, and package weights, the library would perform very well.
 The approximation methods for the traveling salesman problem would be unable to handle such requirements.